Retirees usually have a limited amount of money to spend during their golden years.

 However, retirees who have more flexible schedules may be able to easily get by with a single vehicle.

-Transportation is the third-largest expense category for retirees, according to federal data.
+Transportation is one of the largest expense categories for retirees, according to federal data.
 Ditching the second vehicle can save money on insurance, gas and registration fees.

-To further cut your costs, review these six ways to save money on your remaining vehicle.
+To further cut your costs, review these ways to save money on your remaining vehicle.

 5. Refusing to downsize

 More than one-third of spending in households led by someone age 65 or older goes to keeping a roof over everyone’s head, according to Bureau of Labor Statistics data.

-You would think empty nesters might be keen to move to smaller, less expensive homes, but half don’t.
+You would think empty nesters might be keen to move to smaller, less expensive homes, but most don’t.
 In fact, 11% of those who move in retirement actually upsize to a bigger house, according to the 20th Annual Transamerica Survey of Retirees.
 An earlier study from Merrill Lynch-Age Wave found many who upsized their living arrangements cited a desire to have space for visiting family members to stay.

 Retirees who are stretching their dollars should consider whether money on a bigger home is well-spent if the rooms remain empty for most of the year.